z0r0z/majeur/docs/src/0-to-hero-0.md

 ## Key Concepts Preview

 ### The Moloch Pattern
-Majeur is a "Moloch-style" DAO, meaning members can always **ragequit** — burn their shares and leave with their proportional share of the treasury.
+Majeur DAOs can be configured to be "Moloch-style", which is a type of DAO where members can **ragequit** — burn their shares + loot and leave with their proportional percentage of the treasury.
 This protects minorities from majority tyranny.

 ### Deterministic Addresses
 All contracts use CREATE2, so they have the **same address on every network** (Ethereum, Sepolia, Base, Arbitrum, etc.).
 This makes scripts portable.